Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 1. MDM drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
 2. A longer-term return is the capability to model and simulate how changes affect business performance.
 MDM allows business modelling and testing, which can make analytics a strategic investment.

-It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by...) when explaining the importance of MDM and a broader data strategy.
+It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of MDM and a broader data strategy.

 ### 2. Identify Master Data